Boardfolio/Documentation/docs/Backend/dashboard.md

 ---
-sidebar_label: 'Das Dashboard'
+sidebar_label: 'The Dashboard'
 sidebar_position: 4
 ---

-# Das Dashboard
+## The Dashboard

-Hier findest du die wichtigsten Information auf einen Blick.
+Here you will find everything about the Dashboard!